 Dynamics of nucleobases

 The five nucleobases occurring naturally in DNA and RNA (ade, gua, cyt, thy, ura) strongly absorb UV radiation.
-They all are non-fluorescent species which return to the ground state by internal conversion within few picoseconds (1 ps = 10-12 s).
+They all are non-fluorescent species, which return to the ground state by internal conversion within a few picoseconds (1 ps = 10-12 s).
 It is possible that the short lifetime of the nucleobases excited-states is a natural protection of the genetic code against UV induced mutations.

 We have investigated how the internal conversion takes place in which of the five nucleobases.
 These investigations have been carried out with ab initio non-adiabatic dynamics simulations.